wodby/images/README.md

 Not automated:

 * Adding new minor/major version
+* Rebase to a new minor Alpine version
 * Switch latest version
 * New stability branches for major stability tags updates
 * Java version for [wodby/elasticsearch] and [wodby/kibana]